stellar/slingshot/zkvm/docs/zkvm-spec.md

 If the execution finishes successfully, VM performs the finishing tasks:
 1. Checks if the stack is empty; fails otherwise.
-2. Checks if the uniqueness flag is set to `true`; fails otherwise.
+2. Checks if the last anchor is present; fails otherwise.
 3. Computes [transaction ID](#transaction-id).
 4. Computes a verification statement for [transaction signature](#transaction-signature).
 5. Computes a verification statement for [constraint system proof](#constraint-system-proof).